On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Introduction

-When $S$ is $\mathbb{Z}_2$-taut, non-orientable, connected, and not a projective plane, the $\mathbb{Z}_2$-Thurston norm of $[S]=\alpha$ is $g(S)-2$, where $g(S)$ is the genus of $S$, i.e., the number of $\mathbb{R}P^2$'s in the connected sum decomposition of $S$.
-The genus of such an $S$ is minimal among all connected embedded non-orientable surfaces representing $\alpha$.
-As mentioned in \cite{JRT}, $S$ is geometric incompressible.
-Conversely, for a closed connected embedded non-orientable surface representing $\alpha$, how do we know whether it is incompressible?
-The only `easy' way is to check if it is of minimal genus in its $\mathbb{Z}_2$-homology class and check the $\mathbb{Z}_2$-homology class does not come from a $\mathbb{Z}$-homology class.
-For every non-zero element in $H_2(M;\mathbb{Z}_2)$, we want to know the minimal genus of the representing connected embedded non-orientable surfaces.
+When $S$ is $\mathbb{Z}_2$-taut, as mentioned in \cite{JRT}, every connected component of $S$ must be geometrically incompressible, i.e. it does not have any compressing disk.
+Conversely, for a closed embedded non-orientable surface $S$ representing $\alpha$ ($S$ can be disconnected), how do we know whether it is geometrically incompressible?
+The only `easy' way is to check if it is $\mathbb{Z}_2$-taut.
+We want to determine the $\mathbb{Z}_2$-Thurston norm for every element in $H_2(M;\mathbb{Z}_2)$.
+When $S$ is a closed embedded connected non-orientable $\mathbb{Z}_2$-taut surface, the $\mathbb{Z}_2$-Thurston norm of $[S]=\alpha$ is $g(S)-2$, where $g(S)$ is the non-orientable genus of $S$, i.e., the number of $\mathbb{R}P^2$'s in the connected sum decomposition of $S$.
+The non-orientable genus of such an $S$ is minimal among all connected embedded non-orientable surfaces representing $\alpha$.
+So in this paper when we detect whether a closed connected embedded non-orientable surface is $\mathbb{Z}_2$-taut, we use both the non-orientable genus and the Euler characteristic of the surface.

-From now on, for abbreviation, we use the word ``one-sided surface'' to refer connected embedded non-orientable surface in an orientable 3-manifold.
+The problem of determining the minimal non-orientable genus of an embedded non-orientable surface representing a given $\mathbb{Z}_2$-homology class has a long history.
+Bredon and Wood \cite{BW} solved this problem for lens spaces.
+Ni and Wu \cite{NW} gave a lower bound to the genus by using Heegaard Floer homology.
+Levine, Ruberman and Strle pointed out that the lower bound is not sharp and gave an example (\cite[Proposition 7.4]{LRS}).
+We use a more geometric and elementary method to calculate the exact value of the $\mathbb{Z}_2$-Thurston norms for orientable Seifert manifolds.

-In Seifert fibered manifolds, Frohman \cite{Fr} proved that a geometric incompressible one-sided surface is isotopic to a pseudo-vertical surface or a pseudo-horizontal surface.
-So in this case we only need to find all pseudo-vertical surfaces and pseudo-horizontal surfaces that represent a given non-zero element in $H_2(M;\mathbb{Z}_2)$ and compare their genuses.
-The embedded non-orientable connected surface with minimal genus is $\mathbb{Z}_2$-taut and geometric incompressible.
+Our calculation depends on special types of closed embedded non-orientable surfaces in orientable Seifert manifolds.
+They are pseudo-vertical surfaces and pseudo-horizontal surfaces defined by Frohman \cite{Fr}.
+In an orientable Seifert manifold, for the non-orientable surfaces, Frohman has proved that a geometrically incompressible closed connected embedded non-orientable surface is isotopic to a pseudo-vertical surface or a pseudo-horizontal surface.
+For the orientable surfaces, it is known that an incompressible closed connected embedded orientable surface is isotopic to a vertical surface or a horizontal surface (see \cite[Proposition 1.11]{Ha}).
+Since the $\mathbb{Z}_2$-taut surface is geometrically incompressible, for a given non-zero element in $H_2(M;\mathbb{Z}_2)$, we only need to find all vertical, horizontal, pseudo-vertical, and pseudo-horizontal surfaces that represent such an element and compare their Euler characteristics.